 - Have no incompletes or missing grades on their transcript

 The designation "Dean's List" will be placed on the student's official transcript.

 To qualify for the Bachelor of Science degree with a major in nursing, the student must:

-- Take the last 7 1/2 courses (30 credits) toward the degree at Binghamton University.
-Students who wish to transfer any part of the last 30 credits must petition the Educational Policies Committee for an exception to this policy.
-(See Petitioning for Exceptions to Policies and Requirements.)
+- Take the last 7.5 courses (30 credits) toward the degree at Binghamton University.
+Students who wish to transfer any part of the last 30 credits must petition the Educational Policies Committee for an exception to this policy (see Petitioning for Exceptions to Policies and Requirements).

-In order to fulfill requirements for the Bachelor of Science degree with a major in nursing, students who hold the baccalaureate or higher degree in another field must complete nursing course requirements and, only those general requirements that are prerequisite to the nursing course sequence.
+To fulfill requirements for the Bachelor of Science degree with a major in nursing, students who hold the baccalaureate or higher degree in another field must complete nursing course requirements and only those General Education requirements that are prerequisite to the nursing course sequence.